hashicorp/terraform-provider-google/docs/r/google_project_service.html.markdown

 * `service` - (Required) The service to enable.

 * `project` - (Optional) The project ID.
 If not provided, the provider project is used.

+* `disable_on_destroy` - (Optional) If true, disable the service when the terraform resource is destroyed.
+Defaults to true.
+May be useful in the event that a project is long-lived but the infrastructure running in that project changes frequently.